Developments in Intelligent Search

 Furthermore, a single person may have many email addresses.
 For example, Jeff Dasovich at Enron has multiple email addresses associated with his communications: email@example.com, firstname.lastname@example.org, email@example.com, and so on.
 Instead of having to search by every email address manually in order to review communications from an individual, Everlaw automatically aggregates them by name, enabling reviewers to pick a single name and search on all of their email addresses:

-Even when searching across multiple email addresses in one go, a single person can be both a sender and a recipient; searching for all of their email communications traditionally requires crafting individual terms for the From, To, Cc, and Bcc fields, as in the example below.
+Even when searching across multiple email addresses in one go, a single person can be both a sender and a recipient; searching for all of their email communications traditionally requires crafting individual terms for the From, To, Cc, and Bcc fields.

 Everlaw’s Smart Terms for email fields aggregate values of several related metadata fields in order to simplify searching.
 Reviewers can now use a single smart Parties or Recipients term to search related fields that were captured separately with a single search term.
 For instance, the Parties term below searches all of Jeff Dasovich’s identified email addresses across the From, To, Cc, and Bcc fields in one go.